 Kensington Gardens: Be charmed by the stylish royal residence a mere 10 minutes’ drive or 30 minute walk from us at The Hari.
 With lots of things to do and explore, you’ll get a real insight into the life of a Royal.

-For more information and bookings please click here.
+For more on what’s on at The Hari and in London, please click here.

-And for more information about The Hari’s Italian restaurant, il Pampero, please click here.
+For more about The Hari Bar please click here.

 Take a trip to the Tate Modern to see Picasso 1932 – Love, Fame, Tragedy.
 One of the most significant shows the gallery has ever staged, visitors will embark on a month-by-month journey through 1932, a time so pivotal in Picasso’s life and work that it has been called his ‘year of wonders’.
 More than 100 outstanding paintings, sculptures and drawings, mixed with family photographs and rare glimpses into his personal life reveal the man and the artist in his full complexity and richness.